Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Overview/build_packages.md

 Docker is the (less) experimental Luet engine supported.
 Be sure to have Docker installed and the daemon running.
 The user running `luet` commands needs the corresponding permissions to run the `docker` executable, and to connect to a `docker` daemon.
 The only feature needed by the daemon is the ability to build images, so it fully supports remote daemon as well (this can be specified with the `DOCKER_HOST` environment variable, that is respected by `luet`)

 ### Img

 Luet supports [Img](https://github.com/genuinetools/img).
 To use it, simply install it in your system, and while running `luet build`, you can switch the backend by providing it as a parameter: `luet build --backend img`.
 For small packages it is particularly powerful, as it doesn't require any docker daemon running in the host.

+### Building packages on Kubernetes

+Luet and img can be used together to orchestrate package builds on kubernetes.
+There is available an experimental [Kubernetes CRD for Luet](https://github.com/mudler/luet-k8s) which allows to build packages seamelessly in Kubernetes and push package artifacts to an S3 Compatible object storage (e.g. Minio).

 ![Build packages](/tree.jpg)